rgalvan77/ap/curriculum/2/notes/index.md

 ## Arrays

 * In memory, we can store variables one after another, back-to-back.
 And in C, a list of variables stored, one after another in a contiguous chunk of memory, is called an *array* [^bignote].
+* Arrays are considered data abstractions.
+They provide a separation between the abstract properties of a data type and the concrete details of its representation.
 * It turns out, we can do interesting things with just an array.[^2]
 * Let's look at `scores0.c`:
   ```c